Academic Catalog

 Course Duplication

 A course that fulfills a requirement for a student’s major and minor programs is counted toward the major.
-The minor discipline determines whether the requirement is to be waived or how else it must be fulfilled.
+The Minor Coordinator determines whether the requirement is to be waived or how else it must be fulfilled.
 Course duplication will be considered an issue only when a required course is specified by number and title in both the major and minor.

 Courses and Course Schedules